 Visitors commented on the peace and serenity they felt when at this site.
 The above image looks over the bungalow's roof towards Josiah's Bay and beyond to the Atlantic Ocean on the north side of Tortola Island.

-The Bungalow, below is the room called Below-the-Bungalow
+The Bungalow, Below-the-Bungalow, below

-The Gazebo in background
+The Gazebo up the hill in background